allbitsnbytes/gulp-asset-hash/README.md

 ### path

 The path where to save the manifest file.
+This path should be relative to you base path which is where your gulpfile is.

 Type: string
-Default: ` process.cwd() `
+Default: ` '' `

 ### replace